osu-eesc/cms-docs/user-guide/docs/using-site.md

 You can **edit a link** by placing your cursor inside the link and clicking on the link icon in the text editor.
 The same window will pop up where you can edit the link.

 When you create links in the text editor, it is very important that you periodically **check that the links still work**.
 Broken links on a website hurt an organization’s credibility and might result in a penalty from search engines like Google, making content harder to find.
 We recommend using dynamically generated page sections, such as featured content or program tagged content lists, for linking to other content on the site when possible.
 These will automatically update when the content’s link changes and so will never break.
-See [Adding and Editing Content: Subpages](adding-editing.md#subpage) for more information.
+See [Page Sections](using-site.md#page-sections) for more information.

 #### Image, Document, and Video Browsers